Voedoe-H/AffineMind/README.md

 # AffineMind
 **AffineMind** is a lightweight Retrieval-Augmented Generation (RAG) system designed to answer questions about formal methods and anomaly detection in cyber-physical systems.
-It leverages affine arithmetic, AACDDs, and symbolic modeling to provide explainable, research-grounded answers in real time.
+The system focuses on the research regarding but not limited to the following papers:

+- Reliable and Real-Time Anomaly Detection for Safety-Relevant Systems Hagen Heermann, Johannes Koch, Christoph Grimm Proceedings of DVCON 2024 (Accepted for presentation)
+- Bridging the Gap Between Anomaly Detection and Runtime Verification: H-Classifiers Hagen Heermann, Christoph Grimm
+  Proceedings of DATE 2025 (Accepted for presentation)

 ## Features
 - Embedding-based retrieval using SentenceTransformers